TheMathGeek314/MoreStags/ReadMe.md

 ## Misc
-- Dirtmouth will always be active and open from the start, regardless of settings
+- Dirtmouth will always be active from the start, regardless of settings
-- If enemy pogo skips are disabled, Stag Nest will always be active
+- Stag Nest will be active unless either enemy pogo skips or transition rando are enabled
 - If more than 11 stags are active including Stag Nest, Stag Nest will be available after unlocking 9 other stags (not including Dirtmouth)
 - Some stag locations overlap with enemy placements.
 These enemies will be removed when arriving via stag, but they will exist as normal when entering from another transition
 	- In rare cases, this could cause impossible seeds when using TheRealJournalRando, especially in decoupled room randos